codyzu/cpinfo19-site/m5/react-weather.md

    };
    ```

+   - Notice that we store the data into the state with the `setDaily` function.

    ⚠️ Don't forget to import `axios` in the top of your `index.js` file.
 You can import it with:

    ```javascript
    import axios from "axios";
    ```

-   Notice that we store the data into the state with the `setDaily` function.

 1. Load the weather for a fixed city, "Annecy" for example.

-   We can ask to react to call a function when a component is rendered the fist time with `useEffect(doSomething, [])`.
-The second parameter, the empty `[]` array tell react to call this function on the first time the component is rendered (or mounted in react vocabulary).
-See the documentation for details.
+   We can ask react to call a function when a component is rendered for the fist time with `useEffect(doSomething, [])`.
+The second parameter, the empty `[]` array tells react to call this function on the first time the component is rendered (or "mounted").
+See the [documentation](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) for details.

    Inside `weather-app/src/index.js`, add the code to call our api on the first time the the `<App>` component is rendered: